hoarseProgramming/Labb3_HES/README.md

 The application creates a directory (User/AppData/Local/Labb3_HES) on it's first startup where it saves/loads your packs.

-The application automatically saves your pack every 30 seconds or upon closing.
+The application automatically saves your packs every 30 seconds or upon closing.

 ### Enjoy!